nabrezzelt/HelperLibrary/README.md

 # HelperLibrary

-HelperLibrary is a small library for:
+HelperLibrary is a library for:

 - diffrent types of `hashing`
 - creation and en-/decryption with `RSA-Key-Pairs`